 - 1/2 cup confectioner's sugar

 - few drops food coloring, optional

-- Cream butter and sugar.
-Add eggs and mix again.
-Add vanilla and flour and mix well.
-Roll thin on floured board, cut with cookie or biscuit cutter.
-Bake at 350 for ten minutes.
-Sprinkle with colored sugar while warm or ice with simple icing.
+- Roll your cookie dough out thinly on a floured surface and cut with a cookie or biscuit cutter.
+Place on a cookie sheet greased with cooking spray.
+Bake at 350 for 10 minutes.
+Sprinkle with colored sugar while warm or ice with the vanilla icing.

 - Cut the butter into the confectioner's sugar in a small bowl.
 Add the milk and vanilla and stir until smooth and creamy.
 If desired, add a few drops of food coloring and stir until blended.2 tablespoons butter at room temperature, 1/2 cup confectioner's sugar, 2 tablespoons milk, 1 teaspoon vanilla extract, few drops food coloring, optional

 - Spoon a small amount of icing into the center of each cookie and spread with the back of the spoon.
 Sprinkle rainbow sprinkles over the top while still wet and allow to dry for about an hour before stacking the cookies.